Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 It is a highly valuable medicine to manage pus-filled eruptions called pustules on hands.
 A yellow fluid oozes out.
 There is marked itching on the eruptions in the evening.
 These also burn after scratching.

-9. Cantharis – For Eczema On Fingers And In Between Fingers
+7. Cantharis – For Eczema On Fingers And In Between Fingers

 Cantharis is a suitable medicine to deal with eczema on the fingers and in between the fingers.
 There are fluid-filled eruptions (vesicles).
 These soon dry into thin crusts.
 Itching and burning is marked in these eruptions.
 Pricking is also felt.
-The skin of the fingers may peel off causing loss of surface layer of skin.
+The skin of the fingers may peel off causing loss of the surface layer of the skin.
 The complaint gets worse from cold water application, it gets better from warmth.

 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

-10 Homeopathic Medicines for Fungal Infection
+Top 10 Homeopathic Medicines for Fungal Infection

 Homeopathic Medicine for Fungal Infection

-Homeopathic Medicines For Fungal Infections
+Top 10 Homeopathic Medicines For Fungal Infections

 The top remedies to deal with fungal infection are Sepia, Tellurium, Graphites, Sulphur, Silicea, Thuja, Antimonium Crudum, Bacillinum, Borax and Pulsatilla.